Skip to main content

 Save Workflow

-you should a notification once the workflow is saved
+You should see a notification once the workflow is saved.

 Save Workflow Confirmation